 An extensive program of laboratory research provides the means for students and faculty to work together to explore interesting phenomena in cognition, development, emotion, health, motivation, neuroscience, perception, personality, psychopathology, and social psychology.
 Civic engagement and internship opportunities allow students to apply course content to real-world contexts.

 The concentration in neuroscience allows students to explore an interdisciplinary field combining the study of psychology and biology, and the computational psychology major allows students to address questions about human or animal behavior by harnessing the tools of computer science.
 More information on research in the various laboratories may be found on the department’s website, colby.edu/psychology.

 Students who major in psychology will graduate knowing how to ask good questions and how to find and communicate the answers to those questions.
 These skills are useful in any field of endeavor, especially for graduate study in psychology or other professional programs such as law or medicine and as general preparation for entry into business, educational, nonprofit, or governmental work settings.

 Because Psychology 214 and 215 impart skills that are crucial for the required advanced work in collaborative research, students must maintain minimum grades of C in these courses in order to continue in the major.
 Psychology 214 and 215 should be taken in the sophomore year and no later than the junior year; these courses may not be repeated.
 Psychology 214 and 215 must be taken on campus, so students who wish to study off campus in their junior year must complete these courses in their sophomore year.
-Two courses (equivalent to Psychology 111 or the 200-level electives) transferred from other institutions, including those taken while abroad, may be counted toward the major.
+Two courses (equivalent to Psychology 111 or the 200-level electives, not 214 or 215) transferred from other institutions, including those taken while abroad, may be counted toward the major.
 Psychology and psychology: neuroscience majors may not take any psychology course satisfactory/unsatisfactory.
 Students may not earn more than four total academic credits from PS416, PS483/484, and PS491/492 within the same semester.
 Psychology courses used to fulfill a major in educational studies cannot also count toward a psychology or psychology: neuroscience major.

 Requirements for the Major in Psychology